webcc/cassandra-store/README.md

     "authProvider": {
         "username": "",
         "password": ""
+    },
+    "table": "sessions"
 }
-}
 ```

 Other options come from the [Cassandra client driver](https://docs.datastax.com/en/developer/nodejs-driver/2.2/nodejs-driver/whatsNew.html) (version 2.x).

 ## Configuring the database

-To create the table in the Cassandra database, you need the execute the
+To use the store with it's default configuration, you need the create the table in the Cassandra database, by executing the following CQL:
-following CQL commands:

 ```
-CREATE KEYSPACE tests
-  WITH replication = {'class': 'SimpleStrategy', 'dataCenterName': 1};
-CREATE TABLE IF NOT EXISTS sessions ( sid text PRIMARY KEY, sobject text
+CREATE TABLE sessions (
+   sid text PRIMARY KEY,
+   sobject text
 );